Welcome to the website!

 I'm particularly proud of my Books for Boys sections.
 (Shhh, they're not just for boys, but most people who don't think of themselves as readers because they don't know about these amazing books yet.)
 Check them out with the tabs on the left.

 Here are a few notes on some of the recent projects I'm working on right now:

-5) Teaching Grammar (yes, I'm a word-nerd!) and Young Adult Literature at a local university.
+5) Teaching Young Adult Literature and Grammars of English (yes, I'm a word-nerd!) at a local university.
 (You can bet that Andrew Smith, A.S.
 King, Jason Reynolds, Laurie Halse Anderson, M.T.
 Anderson and the other favorites in the Boy Book of the Month section of this site are mentioned often and lovingly.)

 4) A Young Adult novel about a somewhat introverted boy who meets a very extroverted girl who takes him on as a pet project and teaches him... well, lots of things.
-Hence the (working) title: The Many Lessons of Janey Forthright.
-It also features nudity on the very first page.
+It features (tasteful) nudity on the very first page.

 3) A completely unrelated YA novel to the first one, where an introverted girl shares the story of her lifelong friendship with a fearless boy, the fun they had, the times they barely escaped trouble, and the sad secret she carries with her to this day.

 2) Serving on the Voice of Youth Advocates (VOYA) review committee and Nonfiction Honor List committee, to reward excellent books.

 1) A Young Adult novel that defies easy description and typical novel rules: Seventeen-year-old Timothy has suffered losses in his life, and Marathon follows him, 26 miles, 26 chapters, as he attempts to complete his first marathon.
 It takes place in the present as he runs, and in intermittent flashbacks.
 Each memory is a piece of a puzzle to understanding himself and accepting the perfect imperfection of life.